Our Process: Step 2 - Pre-Procedure Testing

 fibroids from the very rare (<0.1%) cancer known as leiomyosarcoma.

-- Once all testing is complete and reviewed, we can tentatively schedule your procedure.
+- Once all testing is complete and reviewed, we can schedule your procedure.
+This can often be done at the initial consultation provided the MRI and other workup is completed in advance.

 1 Initial Consultation | 2 Pre-Procedure